Executive Master of Nonprofit Administration (EMNA)

 Through courses like Board Relations and Management, Financial Management and Fund Development, you’ll acquire insights and strategies to expand the impact of the work you do every day.

 Finally, through your capstone EMNA Field Project, you will apply the lessons you’ve learned in the program toward solving real business needs within your nonprofit organization.

-The Executive Master of Nonprofit Administration program accepts applications on a rolling basis.
+The Executive Master of Nonprofit Administration program accepts applications on a rolling, ongoing basis.
 There is limited space in this program We encourage applying as soon as possible for admission to the summer cohort.

 |4||Mar.
 17 — Irish Express|

 Tuition & Aid